George T. Frampton: Career

 In 1986, Frampton was named president of The Wilderness Society.
 He served in that capacity until 1993 when he was nominated by President Clinton to be Assistant Secretary at the U.S. Department of the Interior for fish, wildlife and parks.
 Frampton was engaged in a range of issues, including Everglades restoration, the regional plan for preservation of Old Growth Forests, wolf reintroduction, and the development of the first multi-species habitat conservation plans under the Endangered Species Act of 1973.
 He was the lead federal trustee on the Exxon Valdez Oil Trustee Council and helped develop a strategy with Governor Wally Hickel of Alaska to spend more than half the fund purchasing Native corporation lands and bringing them into the federal and state conservation systems.
 In 1997, he resigned as Assistant Secretary.

-In 1997, as Clinton’s second term was beginning, Frampton represented Vice President Al Gore as his personal counsel in the preliminary investigation into Gore’s fundraising activities, and served as corporate advisor to the EarthSat.
-Within a year, President Clinton had named Frampton the Chair of the Council on Environmental Quality, and he served in that position until Clinton’s departure in January 2001.
+In 1997, as Clinton's second term was beginning, Frampton represented Vice President Al Gore as his personal counsel in the preliminary investigation into Gore's fundraising activities, and served as corporate advisor to the EarthSat.
+Within a year, President Clinton had named Frampton the Chair of the Council on Environmental Quality, and he served in that position until Clinton's departure in January 2001.

 After leaving public service, Frampton moved to New York City and was a partner at Boies Schiller Flexner LLP until 2009, also working as operating advisor to Pegasus Capital Advisors.
-From 2009 to 2014, Frampton was senior of counsel at Covington & Burling in the firm’s climate and clean energy practice.
+From 2009 to 2014, Frampton was senior of counsel at Covington & Burling in the firm's climate and clean energy practice.

 Frampton is a co-founder of the Partnership for Responsible Growth, a non-profit, along with former Congressman Walt Minnick and former Ambassador William Eacho.
 In 2017, the Partnership for Responsible Growth advocated for a carbon tax in a series of advertisements.

 Personal life

-Frampton is married to Carla D'Arista and lives in Washington, D.C. and Aspen, Colorado.
+Frampton is married to Carla D'Arista and lives in Washington, D.C., Aspen, Colorado and Old Lyme, Connecticut.
 Previously, he was married to Betsy Kimmelman (Karel), a Barnard College-educated photographer.
 They have two children: Adam and Thomas.